Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

     ``QuantumCircuit.cz`` or ``QuantumCircuit.ch``).

     Currently, just one implementation strategy is implemented: *basic*.
-It employs the same strategy adopted for the basic mode of `mct`, i.e. multiple Toffoli gates are chained together in a ``V`` shape.
+It employs almost the same strategy adopted for the basic mode of `mct`: multiple Toffoli gates are chained together to get the logical `AND` of all the control qubits on a single ancilla qubit, which is then used as the control of the single-control gate function.

     This mode requires :math:`n-1` ancillary qubits, where :math:`n` is the number of controls.
+Compare this with ``mct`` mode which uses :math:`n-2` ancillary qubits for the same strategy.
+The difference is due to the fact that in ``mct`` the chain ends with a single ``ccx`` writing on the target qubit, while in ``mcmt`` the chain ends with the ``ccx`` writing on an ancillary qubit, which is then used as the control qubit of the single-control gate function.

-    Aqua's mcmt operation can be invoked from a ``QuantumCircuit`` object using the ``mcmt`` API, which expects a list ``q_controls`` of control qubits, a list ``q_targets`` of target qubits, a list ``q_ancilla`` of ancillary qubits and a function ``single_control_gate_fun`` which is the generic function to apply to the ``q_targets`` qubits.
+    Aqua's mcmt operation can be invoked from a ``QuantumCircuit`` object using the ``mcmt`` API, which expects a list ``q_controls`` of control qubits, a list ``q_targets`` of target qubits, a list ``q_ancilla`` of ancillary qubits that must be off and are promised to be off after the function call, and a function ``single_control_gate_fun`` which is the generic function to apply to the ``q_targets`` qubits.
 An optional keyword argument ``mode`` can also be passed in to indicate the mode, but at the moment only the ``'basic'`` mode is supported.
 If omitted, this argument defaults to ``'basic'``.